jiawei-zhang-a/New-Personal_website/_news/announcement_2.md

 related_posts: false
 ---

-# Launch of I-ART Python and R Packages!
+# Launch of iArt Python and R Packages!

 🎉 **Announcement** 🎉
-I'm excited to share the launch of our latest Python and R package: **Py-I-ART** and **IART**.
+I'm excited to share the launch of our latest Python and R package: **Python-iArt** and **iArt**.
 These two packages are dedicated to Imputation-Assisted Randomization Tests

 🔍 **Explore the Tutorial**
-Dive into the world of I-ART with our comprehensive tutorial.
-Get started today and discover how Py-I-ART and IART can help your research: [I-ART Tutorial](https://i-art.readthedocs.io/en/latest/).
+Dive into the world of iArt with our comprehensive tutorial.
+Get started today and discover how ython-iArt and iArt can help your research: [iArt Tutorial](https://i-art.readthedocs.io/en/latest/).

 ---